 When you’re buying a new computer, it’s common to think, “Are there any home computer deductions I can use?”

-Costs of buying and operating a home computer can include related equipment, including printers, drives, scanners, modems, etc.
+Costs of buying and operating a home computer can include related equipment, such as ergonomic furniture, dual monitors, printers, external hard drives, and high-speed internet routers.

 The short answer for home computer tax deductions: It depends on how you use the computer.